-Comments: For each of the above indicators, we exceeded all three years of targets.
+Comments: For each of the above indicators, we exceeded the targets for all three years.
 For our baseline data, we used data from a new survey instrument, the Outreach and Engagement Measurement Instrument (OEMI), developed by Michigan State University.
 We piloted the OEMI using a sample of 50 faculty members to determine our baseline and targets for each area.
 As these performance areas were new for us, we had no other source of institutional data from which to draw for the development of the baseline and targets.
-Unfortunately, the OEMI database is not yet ready for use.
-Therefore, we had to use another source for 2010 performance results.
-In 2010, we applied to the Carnegie Foundation to secure the "engaged university" designation.
-In completing this application, we had to identify campus / community partnerships, money generated by these partnerships (both for university and for community group), and the number of service learning classes and students enrolled in those classes.
-This was a campuswide data collection effort, and these are the data used for the indicators above.
-We should be able to use the OEMI in late 2011 to catalog our engagement activities across the entire campus, and it will be used in future years for this area of performance indicators.
-We will discuss the need to adjust our baseline and the targets to reflect this change of participants.
+Unfortunately, we have not been able to use the OEMI database due to a variety of technical difficulties.
+Therefore, we have resorted to gathering data through other means and sources.
+We used these other sources for the 2010 performance results and did so again this year.
+These new sources are actually more thorough than the OEMI was, and we feel they provide better indicators of our performance in these areas.
+Given that the data are more thorough, we have shown results for 2010 and 2011 that already exceeds all targets for the indicators in Institutional Goal 5.